 The financial statements of the Company also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board.

-The preparation of the financial statements requires the use of certain critical accounting estimates and judgements, which are included on the following pages.
+The preparation of the financial statements requires the use of certain critical accounting estimates and judgements, which are included below.

 (b) Income Tax